viamrobotics/docs/docs/registry/create/_index.md

 To [add a module](/registry/configure/) to the configuration of your robot, you need to have an [executable](https://en.wikipedia.org/wiki/Executable) that:

 - runs your module when executed,
-- can take a local socket as a command line argument,
+- takes a local socket as a command line argument, and
-- and cleanly exits when sent a termination signal.
+- exits cleanly when sent a termination signal.

 Your options for completing this step are flexible, as this file does not need to be in raw binary format.